esciencecenter-digital-skills/2023-01-25-ds-python-rivm/guided-post-workshop-exercise.md

 2. Replace the value that is used for missing data with NaN. (hint: You can replace values using DataFrame.replace().
 You can use numpy.nan to represent NaN values)
 3. Rename the 'Unnamed: 1' column to 'unit'
 4. What is the datatype of the numerical values?
 5. Convert all data in the numerical columns (all columns excluding 'unit') to the 'float' datatype.
 Use a for-loop to loop over all the numerical columns.
-Change for a specific column inside the body of the for-loop.
+Change the datatype of a specific column inside the body of the for-loop.
 6. If you want to be sure you have correctly cleaned the dataset you can load the cleaned csv file and use that for the next part.
 The filepath of the cleaned dataset is: `'Health__lifestyle__health_care_use_and_supply__causes_of_death__from_1900_21122022_143458_cleaned.csv'`